jschaf/mccc/battle/hammelburg.md

 \TODO{where pickup Lotz} German General, Lotz told everything

 Baum planned to cross the Sinn River at Gemünden.
-After enetering the town they took heavy losses, losing 3TODO tanks to heavy fire.
-Baum returned to Langenprozelten to look for another crossing in the North.
+After enetering the town they took heavy losses, losing 3 tanks to heavy fire. [@Baum1945, page 1]  Baum returned to Langenprozelten to look for another crossing in the North.
 As soon as the convoy started, the lead tank knocked a German Soldier motorcyle rider off his bike.
-After tactical questioning, Baum discovered that the soldier was a Paratrooper that deserted from the Eastern front to see his wife and newborn boy TODO: verify.
-Baum took the time to draw his knife and begin an elaborate sharpening routine and genlty asked the Paratrooper the location of the next bridge.
+After tactical questioning, Baum discovered that the soldier was a Paratrooper that deserted from the Eastern front to see his wife and newborn boy \TODO{verify deserter} Baum took the time to draw his knife and begin an elaborate sharpening routine and genlty asked the Paratrooper the location of the next bridge.
 The Paratrooper quickly told the task force of a bridge at Burgsinn.
 The task force then moved out north.
 The Paratrooper proved valuable, coaxing several squads of Germans from hiding, exclaiming the "American's are here".
 Sotoloff, Baum's American translator helpfully provided that it's better to surrender to Americans than Russians.

 Task Force made quick progress towards Burgsinn, crossing the Sinn River and continuing East to Graäfendorf, arriving just before 1300.